uom-resquant/modelling_book/docs/08_logistic_regression.md

 A specificity of 1 means the model makes zero false positive errors — it never says "Yes" when the correct answer is "No." Does this mean the model is a good one?
 Depends on what we are interested in predicting.
 Could other independent variables be added to the model?

 </details>

+## Further resources

+These are a set of useful external resources that may aid your comprehension (and I have partly relied upon myself, so credit to them!):

++ The [UCLA guide](https://stats.oarc.ucla.edu/r/dae/logit-regression/) to using logistic regression with R.

++ A [helpful list of resources](http://www.r-bloggers.com/some-r-resources-for-glms/) for general linear models with R.

 <!--
 ## Assessing model fit I: deviance and pseudo r squared